DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/addcustomdomproperties.md

 If you use TypeScript, declare a Selector interface extension with your custom properties:

 <!--
-The `redcarpet` library ignores `ts` code and renders it as a plain text without code highligting.
+The `redcarpet` library ignores `ts` code and renders it as a plain text without highlighting code.
 We can't use `js` here too.
 It's rendered wrong because of the type casting syntax. `csharp` looks ok for TypeScript code highlighting so we'll use it until we are not fixed the problem with `redcarpet`.
 -->